These 5 Coins Made After the Year 2000 Are Worth Up to $2,000

 2005-P-D-S Minnesota Quarter Doubled Die

 You may need a magnifying glass to spot this error, but the state quarter for the “Land of 10,000 Lakes” has an extra spruce tree to the right of the state outline.
-According to The Spruce Crafts, some coins have sold for $100 to $200, while coins with a PCGS-graded Denver MS-67 sold for nearly $800 on eBay.
+According to The Spruce Crafts, some coins have sold for $100 to $200, while a PCGS-graded Denver MS-67 sold for nearly $800 on eBay.

 2008-W Silver Eagle Reverse of 2007

-There are 47,000 uncirculated 2008-W American Eagle silver coins struck with an older reverse die used in 2007, according to Coin World.
+There are 47,000 uncirculated 2008-W American silver eagle coins struck with an older reverse die used in 2007, according to Coin World.
 On the normal 2008 reverse, there’s a spur on the right side of the letter “u.”
 On the 2007 reverse, there’s no spur or downstroke.

-Recently, two of these coins sold on eBay for over $1,000 each.
+Two of these coins sold on eBay for over $1,000 each.

 Presidential Dollar Errors

-Since the release of the first Presidential Dollar — the Washington Dollar issued in 2007 — there have been errors with the lettering on the edge of these coins, reported The Spruce Crafts.
+Since the release of the first presidential dollar — the Washington dollar issued in 2007 — there have been errors with the lettering on the edge of these coins, reported The Spruce Crafts.
 The edge lettering is applied after the coin is struck.
 This is missing entirely on some coins, while the lettering was placed several times on others.

 BEFORE YOU GO